 Evaluation

-To evaluate the algorithm, a tester was built to assign joint angle trajectories to both the human and the robot.
-Tests were implemented on an Intel® Core™ i7-7500 CPU processor.
-To evaluate computational efficiency, timed tests were run at varying grid.
-Grid sizes between 0.01 m to 0.15 m were each tested.
+Tests performed to evaluate the algorithm were implemented on an Intel® Core™ i7-7500 CPU processor.
+To evaluate computational efficiency, timed tests were run at grid sizes between 0.01 m to 0.15 m.
 At each grid size the algorithm was run 100 times to evaluate 100 randomly generated human and robot trajectories for collision.
 The computational times at each grid size were averaged and recorded (Figure 8).
-Computational time versus grid size data indicate an exponential increase in computation as grid sizes decrease below 0.02 m.
+An exponential increase in computation can be seen as grid sizes decrease below 0.02 m.
 For grid sizes greater than 0.07 m, the algorithm runs in real time (less than 30 ms).